 - The defendant then has 3 months to investigate the claim and respond.
 The response must include a decision on whether the defendant admits liability.
 If they do not admit liability, their response must include disclosure documentation detailing their defence.

 If a response is not received within the protocol deadline, an application to the Court for a Pre-Action Disclosure Application (PAD) can be made.

 There are no definitive timings for claim settlements, each case will be different.
 However, claims will usually be settled within a few months where:

-- Lliability for the accident is clear and unequivocal.
+- Liability for the accident is clear and unequivocal.

 - The injuries sustained are relatively minor, with no permanent impairment.

-More complex cases can involve the Defendant arguing their liability, or disputing the proposed settlement amount.
-The Defendant could request further medical assessments, or ask for more time to prepare expert testimony.
-These cases can take much longer to go through the Courts.Back to top
+In more complex cases, the defendant may dispute liability, or dispute the proposed settlement amount.
+The defendant could request further medical assessments, or ask for more time to prepare an expert testimony.
+These more complex cases can take much longer to go through the courts.